-- Network of Cities for Artistic Creation: this network has supported residencies and creative projects between middle size cities in Europe; - Check also the Eurocities network with its Forum on Culture (not directly for funding but for cities active at a European level): - Check also the programmes specific to Euro-regions (e.g. the Baltic Sea region).
+- Network of Cities for Artistic Creation: this network has supported residencies and creative projects between middle size cities in Europe; - The Eurocities network's Forum on Culture (not directly for funding but for cities active at a European level); - Check also the programmes specific to Euro-regions (e.g. the Baltic Sea region).
+Examples of projects include Pyrénées de Cirque - De Mar à Mar (circus) and Impact Festival - Liège, Begium (arts, sciences and technology).